API Abuse Prevention profile management¶

 Reason.

-If denylisted or graylisted IP actually does not belong to a malicious bot, you can either delete the IP from the list or allowlist it.
+You can interfere in the bot protection process.
+If denylisted or graylisted IP actually is not used by a malicious bot, you can either delete the IP from the list or allowlist it.
 Wallarm does not block any requests originating from allowlisted IPs including malicious ones.

 You can also explore bot API abuse attacks performed by bots in Wallarm Console → Events section.
 Use api_abuse